bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **Premier Prestidigitator**: Unlocked when the metric was reached without needing to go to the Den.

 **Wayfarer**: This unlocked when I saved the game as I hit 50,010 steps.
 Perhaps these achievements got updated to fix the issue regarding the ones that explicitly state to check the Sky Pirate's Den so that they'll unlock when saving the game?
+(Nope...)

 **The Unrelenting**: This unlocked as soon as I hit 50-chain.